-At a time when research, audience insights, and Big Data are hot topics among communications and marketing leaders, the surprising fact is that some companies still don’t have strategic communications plans.
+But at a time when research, audience insights, and Big Data are hot topics among communications and marketing leaders, the surprising fact is that some companies still don’t have strategic communications plans.
 In some cases, communications plans exist but they fail to connect with business or brand objectives or to specify measurable goals.

-Five bad things can happen when you don’t have a plan.
+Six bad things can happen when you don’t have a plan.

 - Your most valuable resources – your time, effort and creativity – are expended on tactical activity – tasks, projects, news announcements, etc. – with no connection to over-arching brand or business goals.
 You and your team may be working hard – but to what end?